 It’s difficult to create rules for assets that are intangible - especially when your asset is something like a search engine.
 Google might be able to afford novel policing solutions, but smaller companies may not have the same resources.

 Regulatory capture is a form of government failure.
 It happens when a government agency operates in favour of producers rather than consumers.
 Regulated industries maintain a keen and immediate interest in influencing regulators, whereas ordinary citizens are less motivated.

 As a result, even though the rules in question (such as free speech laws) often affect citizens in the aggregate, individuals are unlikely to lobby regulators to the degree of regulated industries.

 08. Red Queen Effect

-Also seen with co-evolutionary arms races, any mechanisms which are put in place to filter out extremist content will cause the content to evolve slightly to pass the filters, which will in turn cause the filters to evolve.
-Designing the system for improving the filter, rather than simply designing the filter is essential.
+Any mechanisms put in place to filter out extremist content online will cause the content to evolve to pass the filters.
+In turn, this will cause the filters to evolve (and so on).
+Designing a system for improving the filter, rather than simply designing the filter, is essential.

 09. Asymmetric Information

-Given the excessive volume of content uploaded every minute, introducing human moderators (or even using machine learning) will likely lead to bottlenecks with content.
-These will need to be balanced as volumes fluctuate so not to disrupt the influencers.
+Given the high volume of content uploaded online every minute, introducing human moderators (or even using machine learning) will likely lead to bottlenecks.
+These will also need to be balanced as volumes fluctuate.

 11. Second Order Thinking

-A powerful tool when thinking about any tool, but particularly important when thinking about problems which will have such deep and wide impacts on society.
+This sort of thinking is particularly important when considering problems, like free speech, which have such a deep and wide impact on society.